-Starting with xCAT version 2.5.1 you can configure remote system dump support for diskless nodes.
-To set up the diskless dump support you must define the NIM dump resource and allocate the resource to the diskless node.
+Starting with xCAT version 2.5 you can configure remote system dump support for diskless nodes.
+To set up diskless dump support you must define the NIM dump resource and allocate the resource to the diskless node.
+The dump resource appears as an iSCSI disk to the NIM client and can only be used to configure the primary dump device.
+You can only configure firmware-assisted system dumps on primary dump devices.

 When a dump resource is allocated to a client node, NIM creates a subdirectory identified by the client's name for the client's exclusive use.
-The client uses this directory to store any dump files it creates.
-For example, "/install/nim/dump/61dskls dump/node05".
+After initialization, the client uses this directory to store any dump images it creates.
+For example, "/install/nim/dump/61dskls\dump/node05".